rodrigogarcio/Assignment/readme.md

     Configuring the NAT
     ------------------------------------

-    Do you want to configure the DNS service? [yes or no]  y Specify the rule number for network address translation: 100
+    Do you want to configure the NAT service? [yes or no]  y Specify the rule number for network address translation: 150

                 Step 5